emipa606/MeleePlease/README.md

 Neolithic weapons:

 Torch (20 Woodlogs)
-A &quot;weapon&quot; I do believe that should be in vanilla.
-A wood stick on fire, that&apos;s all.
+A "weapon" I do believe that should be in vanilla.
+A wood stick on fire, that's all.
 But the fire itself can deal unsuspected damage, even setting your opponents on fire if lucky.
 (1/6 of chance)
-Torches don&apos;t really light up when equipped, since it needs coding to do so.
+Torches don't really light up when equipped, since it needs coding to do so.
 At least they do light up when dropped.
 Fixed: Torch now acts like the torch light, but a bit weaker, in both lighting area and heat induced, in exchange of longer lasting time.
 Torch will completed burned out when no fuel left.
 Note that refilling a torch is not possible.

 Battering ram (150 raw material)
 Just a pillar of stone, log or some sort of metal.
 Not really effective when facing pawns, but do deal great damage to structures.
-It&apos;s heavy to carry, thus your pawn will walk slower when carrying it.
+It's heavy to carry, thus your pawn will walk slower when carrying it.
 However, this weapon is not really designed for you, but your enemies.

 Axe (65 raw material)